FredGH/ProjectPortfolio_2.0/readme.md

 * After spending 15+ years as a Software Engineer in top tier investment banks, I grew a passion for data.
 * My decision to become a Data Scientist became evident, as I could easily couple my project development experience with the ability to discover patterns, classify customer behaviours and forecast future trends.
-* Strong of a French Master in Banking and Finance (Merit), a MSc in Software Development (Merit), a MSc in Data Science (Distinction) and a full time position as an Innovation Manager (Full Stack Data Scientist) in a Commercial Bank's Customer Insights Analytics department.
+* I hold a few degrees spanning across multiple domains French Master in Banking and Finance (Merit), a MSc in Software Development (Merit), a MSc in Data Science (Distinction)
+* I am a full time Innovation Manager (Full Stack Data Scientist) in a Commercial Bank's Customer Insights Analytics department.

 ### GitHub Content